How Does a Microloan Work?

 In as little as two months

 Most online microloans are peer-to-peer because financial institutions tend to find microloans too risky, should they default.
 Individuals, however, may be more willing than banks to lend small amounts to a diverse group of businesses, spreading their investments so that the occasional default is not disastrous.

-The Internet Age has made peer-to-peer financing a popular and viable option through websites like Prosper and Lending Club, where borrowers can request money from peer-to-peer lenders by offering a business plan and short description of how they intend to use the loan.
+The Internet Age has made peer-to-peer financing a popular and viable option through websites like Prosper and Lending Club.
+Borrowers can request money from peer-to-peer lenders by presenting a business plan and short description of the loan’s intended use.

 Peer-to-peer lending rarely requires collateral.
 However, even the highest-rated borrower can expect higher-than-usual interest rates.
 Interest rates can be anywhere from 6% to 35.99% annually, depending on the borrower’s credit score.
 Single investors or groups of investors are often enticed to micro lend because they can charge higher interest rates depending on a borrower’s creditworthiness and the likelihood of defaulting on the loan.

 How to Apply for a Peer-to-Peer Microloan

 You have many options when looking for a microloan online.
 Peer-to-peer lending sites such as Fundingcircle, Upstart, and Prosper, exist to set borrowers up with investors interested in funding their business ventures.
 Borrowers with good credit, a low DTI ratio, and substantial income will find the most success in searching for a peer-to-peer loan.
 Those with a bad credit history may have a harder time finding (or even qualifying for) a loan.
 In that situation, sites such as LendingClub, designed for borrowers with less than perfect credit, might be your best chance.